Please read the policy statement and disclaimer before reading the answers on this page.

 Yurchenko layout, layout 1/2 and layout full;

-Rround-off 1/2 to front tuck or pike
+Round-off 1/2 to front pike (Omelianchik)

 Round-off 1/2 to front tuck and pike with a 1/2 twist;

-Circling skills include Stalders, free/clear hip, toe-on handstands
+Circling skills include Stalders, free/clear hip, toe-on handstands.

 Single bar release: Jaeger straddle and pike, Gienger, Tkachev, Markelov, Hindorff, Ray, Church